nanoc/nanoc.app/content/install.md

 nanoc is written in [Ruby](http://ruby-lang.org/), so you will need to install a Ruby interpreter.
 Ruby 1.8.6 up to Ruby 2.1 are supported.
 You can also use alternative Ruby implementations such as [JRuby](http://jruby.org/) and [Rubinius](http://rubini.us/) if you want to do so.

 Ruby may already be installed on your system.
 To check, open a terminal window and type <kbd>ruby \--version</kbd>.
 If you get “command not found”, Ruby is not yet installed.
-Otherwise, you will see which version of Ruby you have.
-For example, Ruby 1.8.7 will show something like this:
+Otherwise, you will see which version of Ruby you have:

 <pre title="Checking whether Ruby is installed"><span class="prompt">%</span> <kbd>ruby --version</kbd>
-<kbd>ruby 1.8.7 (2012-02-08 patchlevel 358) [your-operating-system-here]</kbd>
+<kbd>ruby 2.1.0p0 (2013-12-25 revision 44422) [x86_64-darwin13.0]</kbd>
 <span class="prompt">%</span> </pre>

 To install Ruby, you have a few different options.
 You can use your operating system’s package manager, e.g. <kbd>sudo apt-get install ruby1.9.1</kbd> on Debian and Ubuntu, or <kbd>sudo pacman -S ruby</kbd> on Arch Linux.
 On Windows, you can use [RubyInstaller](http://rubyinstaller.org/).
 On Unix-like operating systems, [chruby](https://github.com/postmodern/chruby), [rbenv](http://rbenv.org/) or [rvm](http://rvm.io/) are a good choice.
 Alternatively, you can [download the Ruby source code](https://www.ruby-lang.org/en/downloads/) and compile it yourself.